eslopezag/reinforcement-learning-cartpole/README.md

 - `avg_reward_expected_sarsa`
 - `discounted_expected_sarsa`

-To train an Reinforcement Learning agent that was already trained, run one of the following:
+To simulate an Reinforcement Learning agent that was already trained, run one of the following:

 ```shell
 make simulate algorithm=<ALGORITHM>